Kitware/scriptconfig/README.rst

 The main webpage for this project is: https://gitlab.kitware.com/utils/scriptconfig

-Write simple configs and update from CLI, kwargs, and/or json.
+The goal of ``scriptconfig`` is to make it easy to be able to define a CLI by **simply defining a dictionary**.
+Thie enables you to write simple configs and update from CLI, kwargs, and/or json.

 The ``scriptconfig`` provides a simple way to make configurable scripts using a combination of config files, command line arguments, and simple Python keyword